 If you are looking at a dog right now, chances are, it might have not looked that way a hundred years ago.
-Dogs come in various shapes, sizes, and forms and if that is not enough, each breed is continually changing.
+Dogs come in various shapes, sizes, and forms.
+If that’s not enough, each breed is continually changing.

 Their wrinkles have now extended beyond the face, toward their chest, and slightly to their front legs.
-Some breeders today are trying to reverse the breeding process and restore the traditional look of Chinese Shar Pei.
+Some breeders today are trying to reverse the breeding process and restore the traditional look of Chinese Shar-Pei.